Incapacitate/eventafterall/README.md

 # Event After All !
 From THP, Week 6

-Ready to take part from the Event After All ?
+Ready to take part in the Event After All ?
 Made with weird code from Caen.

 By Dylan Langlois (Dylan LH on Slack) & Salomé d'Audeteau (Fihiz on Slack)